 optimal risky portfolio

 Figure 2: Combining the risk-free asset with efficient portfolios

-Can the investor still do better than investing in Rf and B?
+Could the investor still do better?
 Yes, she can!
 The investor has to seek the efficient portfolio that is the furthest along the efficient frontier and that can still be combined with the Rf.
 This is equivalent to maximizing the slope of the capital allocation line that goes through the risk-free asset and the efficient frontier.

 We illustrate this in Figure 3.
-As we discussed earlier, B is better than A, since the capital allocation line involving the former has a higher slope.
-By the same logic, C is better than B, because it leads to a better capital allocation line.
+As discussed earlier, B is better than A, since the capital allocation line involving the former has a steeper slope.
+By the same logic, C must be better than B, because it leads to a capital allocation line that has an even steeper slope.
 Furthermore, the capital allocation line that connects Rf and C is tangent to the efficient frontier.
-This means that this line just touches the efficient frontier.
-It also means that it is impossible to combine Rf with any other efficient portfolio that lies further along the efficient frontier than C. Thus, this is the point where the slope of the capital allocation line is maximized.
+This means that it is impossible to combine Rf with any other efficient portfolio that lies further along the efficient frontier than C. Thus, this is the point where the slope of the capital allocation line is maximized.
 And, C is the optimal risky portfolio!

+optimal risky portfolio